jacob-zietek/jacob-zietek.github.io/_pages/about.md

 I’m passionate about integrating AI into our daily lives.
 My main interests are in collaborative decision-making between autonomous systems and humans.
 I enjoy building systems the general population can interact with directly.
 Naturally, the main fields I’m most interested in are AI, robotics, and human-robot interaction.

-As of late I've been focused on using foundational models in language and vision for collaborative planning and decision making.

 I'm constantly looking for opportunities to contribute to interesting projects, dm me :)

 ## **Mentorship**

-I come from a pretty unique background where I had to figure a lot of stuff out on my own.
-If you do too, and I can help in any way, fill out this [form](https://forms.gle/a1bR1UGDXm39g6Kz9) and shoot me an email.
+I come from a pretty unique background and I had to figure a lot of stuff out on my own.
+If you do too, and I can help in any way, fill out this [form](https://forms.gle/a1bR1UGDXm39g6Kz9) or shoot me an email.
 I check everything regularly.

 <!-- ## **Stuff outside of work** -->